jguo13/Wikipedia_API/Wikipedia_API_Profile.md

 titles = Columbia%20University
 ```

 this is the title of the webpage you are looking for.
 In this case we use Columbia University.
+Note the "%20" stands for space.

 ```
 prop = extracts